 Perinatal Post-Mortem Consent

 Health Education England e-Learning for Healthcare (HEE e-LfH) has worked with University Hospitals of North Midlands NHS Trust and Keele University to develop an e-learning resource to support health professionals who are required to discuss perinatal post-mortem consent with bereaved families.
-This e-learning programme aims to improve the knowledge and confidence of health professionals speaking to parents which will enable parents to make a well informed decision.
+This e-learning programme aims to improve the knowledge and confidence of health professionals speaking to parents which will enable parents to make well-informed decisions.